 Colorado Springs was ranked 2nd on the list.
 It is a big jump from last year’s number 11 ranking and a number five ranking in 2016.
 The big jump can be contributed to a boost in the job market and high quality of life scores, according to the report.

-The City of Colorado Springs says in addition to the job market and quality of life elements, factors measuring ‘how comfortable the average resident can afford to live within his or her means’ was included, along with desirability index and net migration.
+The City of Colorado Springs says there are factors in addition to the job market and quality of life elements.
+These include “how comfortable the average resident can afford to live within his or her means,” desirability, and net migration.

 “The U.S. News & World Report ranking is an exciting and well-earned recognition for our city,” said Tammy Fields, chief economic development officer for the Chamber and EDC.
 “Colorado Springs is stronger than ever, fueled by significant business and industry development, new residents moving here, high-quality job growth, and competitive affordability.
 This success is more than a boom.
 It’s the result of substantial investments made by our citizens, leaders, and businesses who are moving our region forward.”

-Austin, Texas was the winner in taking the number one spot for the best place to live, with Colorado Springs following and Denver in third.
+Austin, Texas was the winner, taking the number one spot for the best place to live.
+Colorado Springs followed Austin, while Denver came in third.